alphagov/notifications-admin/docs/index.md

  * [GOV.UK Notify Java library] (https://github.com/alphagov/notifications-java-client)

 These provide example code for calling the API and for creating API tokens.

+<h2 id="test_integ">Testing your integration with GOV.UK Notify</h2>

+Service teams should do all their testing within the GOV.UK Notify production environment (https://api.notifications.service.gov.uk).

+You don’t need different service accounts or environments.
+Instead, there are 3 types of API key that let you do functional and performance integration testing.

+<h3 id="API_keys">API keys</h3>

+The types of API key that you can create within GOV.UK Notify are:

+* normal key
+* team key

+<h4 id="normal_keys">Normal keys</h3>

+Normal keys have the same permissions as the service:

+* when the service is in ‘Trial mode’, you can only send to members of your team and you are restricted to 50 messages per day
+* when the service is live, you can use the key to send messages to anyone

+Messages sent with a normal key show up on your dashboard and count against your text message and email allowances.

+There is no need to generate a new key when the service moves from trial to live.

+Don’t use your normal key for automated testing.

+<h4 id="team_keys">Team keys</h3>

+Use a team key for end-to-end functional testing.

+A team key lets you send real messages to members of your team.
+You get an error if you try to send messages to anyone else.

+Messages sent with a team key show up on your dashboard and count against your text message and email allowances.

 <h2 id="API_endpoints">API endpoints</h2>